AntBap23/Real-Time-Retail-Intelligence-Platform/README.md

 # 🛍️ Real-Time Retail Intelligence Platform

-A full-stack, containerized analytics platform that simulates real-time retail decision-making.
-This project integrates modern data stack tools—**Python, PostgreSQL, dbt, Airflow, Docker, and Tableau**—to deliver an end-to-end solution for ingesting, transforming, modeling, and visualizing retail data across SKUs and regions.
+A full-stack analytics platform that simulates real-time retail decision-making.
+This project integrates modern data stack tools—**Python, PostgreSQL, Airflow, Docker, and Tableau**—to deliver an end-to-end solution for ingesting, transforming, modeling, and visualizing retail data across SKUs and regions.

 ---

 ## 📦 Project Overview

 This platform enables:
-- Automated data ingestion and transformation using Airflow, Python, and dbt
+- Automated data ingestion and transformation using Python
+- Enterprise data warehouse with dimensional modeling (PostgreSQL)
 - Forecasting and performance modeling using custom ML pipelines
 - Dashboarding and KPI reporting using Tableau or embedded BI tools
-- Deployment using Docker and Docker Compose for reproducibility
+- Containerized deployment with Docker and PostgreSQL

 ---